 Our Chapter Book Recommendations

-Without a great resource for our family, I decided to start tracking and sharing the chapter books my boys that they really like.
+Without a great resource for our family to find all the books my boys wanted to read, I decided to start tracking and sharing the chapter books that my boys really like.
 I update this post regularly as they find more books that keep them engaged and yearning for more time to read.
 In other words, these are our most favorite chapter books for kids, according to my boys.
 Take that for whatever it’s worth. 🙂

 Your Chapter Book Recommendations